-Continuation of our series of lectures with Jean-Marie Guillouët, Professor of the History of Medieval Art at the University of Burgundy and Senior Member of the Institut Universitaire de France.
+Continuation of our series of lectures with Jean-Marie Guillouët, Professor of History of Medieval Art at the University of Burgundy and Senior Member of the Institut Universitaire de France.

-Meet in the foyer of the Théâtre Municipal.
+Meet in the foyer of the municipal theatre.

 Free admission!